Features Skin Read Blog Support Download for iOS

 Skipping moisturizer because you don't want to "dilute" the actives.
 Both actives can be drying, so barrier support through moisturizer and daily sunscreen is essential.
 Hydration doesn't reduce efficacy.
 It allows your skin to tolerate the treatment long enough to see results.

 Layering them with other strong actives.
-Benzoyl peroxide can oxidize and deactivate tretinoin completely, and high-dose AHAs or BHAs exacerbate irritation when layered with tretinoin or azelaic acid.
+Benzoyl peroxide is a strong oxidizer and tretinoin is susceptible to oxidation, as noted in a 2010 paper in the Journal of Clinical and Aesthetic Dermatology, so the two can deactivate each other; high dose AHAs or BHAs also exacerbate irritation when layered with tretinoin or azelaic acid.
 If you're using glycolic acid, salicylic acid, or vitamin C, separate them by at least 12 hours or use them on off days.

 Applying them on damp skin.
 Damp skin increases irritation risk.
 Cleanse, wait until your face is completely dry, then apply your actives.
 Patience here prevents sensitivity later.